 - Raw materials: building materials, to which no work has yet been applied.

 - Work in progress: materials that have had some work done on them, also referred to as semi-finished goods.

 - Finished products: materials, work on which has been completed, and they are ready to be sold.

 Why is limiting WIP considered a good thing, and should it be?

-Although these unfinished items cannot be sold, the accountants shouldn’t just write them off and not recognize them at all, as this wouldn’t be an accurate representation of work done during the month.
-Hence, the accountants decide to accept the unfinished goods as a form of an asset, and the company banks that value as something positive.
+Although these unfinished items cannot be delivered, the company accountants cannot just write them off and not recognize them at all, as this wouldn’t be an accurate representation of work done during the month.
+Hence, the accountants accept the unfinished items as a form of an asset, and the company banks that value as something positive.
 We can see how that can make sense.
-Companies feel that the more WIP they have, the better.
-They trust that it’s only a matter of time before they will sell those, so unfinished work is correctly recognized as an asset.
-But the problem is - what happens when the Work in Progress time prolongs further and further?
-What if there is a problem with production, and these WIP items never get sold, does it still make sense to see them as an asset?
-Are they gaining value?

-You’ve probably heard people say that “Cash is King” - in many cases this is true.
+You’ve probably heard people say that “Cash is King” - this tends to be true.
 Companies will often go under due to poor cash flow.
-It’s not always important how many assets a company has if it can’t convert it to or otherwise generate the cash when it’s needed.
-It will go broke, and all assets will be sold for far less than what they’re worth.
-This is the problem with WIP.
-It’s one thing for Company Kanban to recognize the WIP as an asset, but what if a customer demand a product, would they be able to sell them half a finished chair?
-The answer, of course, is no. Who wants to buy a chair without legs, or without a cushion?
-And if somebody does, then they’re probably looking to buy it for a whole lot less than a finished product price.
+It’s not always important how many assets a company has if it can’t convert them to or otherwise generate the cash when it’s needed.
+It will go broke, and all assets will be lost or sold for far less than what they’re worth.
+This is the problem with work in progress.
+It’s one thing for a company to recognize the WIP as an asset, but the fact is, those objects are unsellable.
+No one wants to buy a half-working piece of code, and if somebody does, then they’re probably looking to buy it for a whole lot less than a finished product price.